fazledyn/awesome-fonts/README.md

 ---

-Another dashing font family specially designed for business usages.
+Operator mono is a new & awesome font family of fixed-width typefaces.

 This fonts were downloaded from [here](https://www.typography.com/fonts/operator/styles)